 Free Wi-Fi is almost a must nowadays in nearly any retail setting.
 A study by Cisco found that over 95% of consumers prefer to shop in stores that have a free Wi-Fi network available.

-2. Special Events
+2. Special events

 We’re not talking about sales events — we mean special events.
-Such as partnering with interior influences and having them in for a in-store event to give home-styling tips.
+Such as partnering with interior influences and having them in for an in-store event to give home-styling tips.
 Or perhaps some of the furniture designers can make an appearance, or showcase a “behind the product” session.

 Educational workshops on interior design or related topics can also serve to get more customers in your store and interested in your furniture products when they see firsthand how they can be used.